DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-The name gives you a first idea of this calculator: It is the successor of the TI-2550, an extremly wedge shaped basic calculator.
+The name gives you a first idea of this calculator: It is the successor of the TI-2550, a wedge shaped basic calculator.

 The housing used for the TI-2550 II is identically to the SR-16